HyagoOliveira/SceneManagement/README.md

 ## How It Works

-In order to use the package, you must first create a SceneManager ScriptableObject asset and use it on your classes.
+In order to use the package, you must first create a **SceneManager** ScriptableObject asset and use it on your scripts.
+SceneManager is a ScriptableObject to facilitate how your scripts reference it and avoid to use the Singleton pattern.

-You can also create SceneTransition ScriptableObject assets to control how to Loading Process should happen.
+To control how to Loading Process should happen, you can also create SceneTransition ScriptableObject assets and change its field.

 ## How To Use